mhfowler/canalswans-gatsby/content/blog/the-origin-of-maps/the-origin-of-maps.md

 >like imagining a UI based on blank screen
 >the only ideas that surface are the ideas that originate from you

-Since November 29th I have been using a smart phone again.
-It's a relief in many ways, but I still believe in the potential of more mindfully using (and not using) technology as a healing practice.

-For me, using a flip-phone was an effort to call into question what is truly nourishing and not just passively accept the status quo.
+For me, using a flip-phone was an effort to call into question what is truly nourishing and not passively accept the status quo.
+I didn't want to do something speculative.
+Even if small, I wanted to make a concrete change to my life to prioritize direct experience and rest, a form of direct action.
 I considered it to be a ritual in tribute to mindfulness more than an experiment with a single result.
-I think many people overestimate how often a smartphone is necessary and underestimate its negative effects, but it depends on what's happening in your life and I do not intend to make any universal claim.
+Clearly it depends on what's happening in your life and I do not intend to make any universal claim.

 I could tell that I exhibited certain compulsive negative habits with relationship to my smart phone, and from VR to AI I could see that the tech industry was full of overhyped narratives.
 I questioned in what ways this surveillance-funded gadget made from rare earth minerals was truly serving me.

 —